Blepharoplasty, or eyelid lift, corrects sagging of the eyelid

 CONTACT US FOR A PTOSIS REPAIR CONSULTATION

 To address your sagging upper eyelids with ptosis repair blepharoplasty surgery, contact our office and arrange a consultation.
+We serve clients from Savannah, Hilton Head and surrounding areas.
 Dr. Minton is a double-board-certified facial plastic and reconstructive surgeon with years of experience.